3arthqu4ke/mc-runtime-test/README.md

 | 1.7.10  | :white_check_mark:  | :warning:  | - |

 Versions marked with :warning: have not been tested yet, due to not being supported by HeadlessMC, e.g. fabric legacy versions.
+> [!IMPORTANT]
+> Mc-Runtime-Test uses a patched version of lwjgl.
+It might be unstable if your mod does more exotic stuff with lwjgl.

 # Example
 ```yml